tatiana-perry/sdk-draft/checkoutsdk.md

 Want to jump to a the finished project?
 The Checkout SDK sample app can be downloaded (here)[add-link-here].
 Needs link

-## Heading again
-First Steps:
+## First Steps:

-The checkout is written in JavaScript and is composed of components that can be used together in designing the checkout.
+This app is written in React (JSX) and is made of components that can be used together in designing the checkout.
 The components are cart, customer, shipping and billing.

 Components we are using:(Should these have definitions?)